maxxkrakoa/toodledo2todoist/README.md

 Todoist priorities go from 4 (which is the default) to 1 (which is the top priority).

 Todoist entries can be composed of multiple consecutive lines ending with a line with all empty entries.

+## TODO
+There seems to be a problem when importing "Bimonthly" tasks (the same problem occurs when calling them "every 2 months")